Shubhank101/iOSAndroidChaosOverFlow/_posts/2016-05-26-hello-android.md

 All your java code files reside in the **src** folder while the **res** folder consist of the assets including manifest, drawable/images, layout files etc.

+Try running the app to see the Hello World textiview ready and setup for you already.

 ## Interface